The Central Missouri Radio Association is the oldest Amateur Radio Club in the Columbia, MO, area.

 Boone County ARES Net

-The Boone county ARES group conducts training session nets to be held Thursday evenings at 8:00 PM on the K4CHS repeater, 146.610.
+The Boone county ARES group conducts its training session nets on the K4CHS repeater, 146.610.
 Direct questions or comments to the Net manager, Corey Mesenbrink, KC0YNS, to kc0yns(at)arrl.net.
 Replace (at) with @ in the e-mail address.